peter-chun-hu/ECE285_finalproject_TaiwanNo1/README.md

 3. Siamese network
    -
 ## Code organization
-demo.ipynb -- Run a demo of our code ( reproduce Figure 3 of our report )
+- demo.ipynb -- Run a demo of our code ( reproduce Figure 3 of our report )
+- code/baseline.py -- Module implementing baseline algorithm